 The ipy command enters an interactive IPython session.
-Similar to an interactive Python session, this shell can access your application instance via self.
-However, the ipy shell cannot call "back" to your application with cmd("") and any changes made will not persist between sessions or back in the main application.
+Similar to an interactive Python session, this shell can access your application instance via self and any changes to your application made via self will persist.
+However, any local or global variable created within the ipy shell will not persist.
+Within the ipy shell, you cannot call "back" to your application with cmd (""), however you can run commands directly like so: